animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 This diagram is an original understanding of the  computational neuron with a differentiable analog implemented <a href="https://github.com/slerman12/UnifiedMLold2/tree/master/Blocks/Architectures/LermanBlocks/BioNeuron">here</a>.

-Here is a [video](https://drive.google.com/file/d/1i5hS2iDVuo24PnGicvn5dIZYXUzDfPAl/view?usp=share_link) I made on the topic.
+Here is a [video](https://drive.google.com/file/d/1i5hS2iDVuo24PnGicvn5dIZYXUzDfPAl/view?usp=share_link) I made on the topic.<sup>$^\text{\color{green}1.}$</sup>

+$^\text{\small\color{green}1.:}$ <sup>Time-stamped 04/11/2021, though the idea was realized and shared to first advisor much earlier.</sup>

 #

+Let's begin a simplified explanation of the brain's neuron.
 Neurons are cells that are connected to one another by dendrites and axons that pass chemical messengers from one neuron to downstream neurons.
 The two most common chemical messengers in the brain are the excitatory neurotransmitter Glutamate and the inhibitory neurotransmitter GABA.
 Excitatory means they cause the next neuron to also release their neurotransmitters ("fire").
 Inhibitory means they lower the voltage activity of the next neuron such that the next neuron is subdued.
 GABA is the mechanism of action of alcohol.
 People think alcohol is "disinhibitory," that it "disinhibits" them, but the reality is alcohol is actually inhibitory.
-It confuses GABA receptors into activating, causing an inhibition of that neuron and all the neurons in your brain.
-It's a system-wide drug that indiscriminately simulates GABA throughout every part of your brain, from the Occipital lobe, where your eyes see (in the back of your head), to the frontal lobe, where your brain thinks it thinks, and even to the deep lower middle of the brain in the temporal lobe, where your brain remembers its oldest memories.
+It confuses GABA receptors, causing an inhibition of that neuron and all the neurons in your brain.
+It's a system-wide drug that indiscriminately simulates GABA throughout every part of your brain, from the Occipital lobe, where your eyes see (in the back of your head), to the frontal lobe, where your brain thinks it thinks.

 Benzos are GABA agonists, like alcohol.
 That means they simulate GABA or enhance GABA receptor function.
 In response, the brain downregulates GABA production and receptor sensitivity universally across the brain, universally, from the parts that are understood to the parts that almost entirely aren't, including some of the most important regions of intelligence whose healthy metric level of functioning is extremely hard to measure behaviorally, clinically, and longitudinally across variants of factors, and necessary for quality living, e.g., the hippocampus responsible for long-term memory.
 Alcohol does this too, but humans have provably evolved natural mechanisms of recovering from small doses of alcohol thanks to fermented fruit existing in nature.
 Benzos seem like a Godsend, a Panacea, especially since you're less likely to feel a headache the next day from them for the same effect, but the evidence isn't strong enough to support they're better than alcohol.
 From what I've gathered, benzos are worse.
 Since it's somewhat relevant, [here](https://youtu.be/TEKgesBVTJ0?si=OtXQYMZgVd3Qu36M) is a video I made on evolutionary algorithms in deep learning.